What will the apprentice be doing?

 - Helping create and draw up contract documents for projects

-- Assisting a senior surveyor in assessing works undertaken in month, this will include visiting site and meeting contractors
+- Assisting a senior surveyor in assessing works undertaken in a month, this will include visiting the site and meeting contractors

-- Assisting in preparing recommendation for payments based upon the valuation
+- Assisting in preparing recommendations for payments based upon the valuation

 What training will the apprentice take and what qualification will the apprentice get at the end?